EXPERIENCE DESIGN CASE STUDY: DECOLONIZE DAILY

 - crowdfunding for specific projects,

-- providing reports for movement organizers, investigative journalists and policy-makers to draw useful insights to further the priorities of the movements while respecting the privacy of the community taking action,
+- providing reports for movement organizers, investigative journalists and progressive policy-makers to draw useful insights to further the priorities of the movements while respecting the privacy of the community taking action,

 - partnering with purveyors of conscious products and services that carry movements forward while benefitting communities and the environment.